g-carranza/g-carranza.github.io/_pages/publications.md

 ## Work in Progress

-- **The Design of Employer Sponsored Retirement Plan Match Schedules**, with Taha Choukhmane, Kelly Hahn, Fiona Greig, Anna Madamba, Cormac O'Dea, and Lawrence Schmidt
+- **The Design of Employer Sponsored Retirement Plan Match Schedules**, with Taha Choukhmane, Fiona Greig, Cormac O'Dea, and Lawrence Schmidt

 - **Elite Colleges in the Age of Mass Migration**, with Florian Caro, Valerie Michelman, and Seth Zimmerman